emca-it/EnergySOAR/07-0-0-Integrations/Responders/SendGrid/SendGrid.rst

 Requires Registration        No
 Requires Subscription        No
 Free Subscription Available  No
-DataType Supported           thehive:case, thehive:alert
+DataType Supported           energysoar:case, energysoar:alert
 ===========================  ===========================

 .. rubric:: Description

-Send an email with information from a TheHive case or alert via SendGrid API over HTTPS
+Send an email with information from a Energy SOAR Base case or alert via SendGrid API over HTTPS

 .. rubric:: Configuration